doubleangels/j3Copy/README.md

 # j3Copy

-- **Warning: This project is depreciated and not under active development.**
+**Warning: This repository is not currently maintained, please use at your own risk!**

 - A custom file syncronization program for J3 Engineering Consultants, Inc.

 ## Main